 The espresso machines reviewed here are some of the best that we’ve found.
 They run the gamut in price range and abilities.
 Depending on what you’re looking for in a coffee maker, this is a great place to start your research.
 You’ll find many of the pros and cons here will help you determine which one might be right for you.

-Before you choose a model based off of the reviews listed here, you need to know some basic facts about espresso makers.
+Before you choose a model based on the reviews listed here, you need to know some basic facts about espresso makers.
 The more you know, the better off you’ll be when you’re in the store examining the machines.
 You’ll also be able to ask constructive questions to the salespeople trying to help.

 There are Four Basic Types of Espresso Machines